Plan Your Trip

 Day Two Evening:

 For dinner, Lupi’s Pizza is kid-friendly but also appealing to adult palates thanks to local ingredients and a substantial beer selection.
-If you’re seeking something a little more upscale, try 212 Market.
+If you’re seeking something a little more upscale, try Easy Bistro.
 Adults will enjoy the seasonal menu featuring the best of what local farms have to offer paired with filet mignon, bison ribeye or local trout.
 A kid-friendly menu and crayons keep everyone happy.

 If you have older ones in tow, a movie at the Majestic 12 is always a crowd pleaser.
 But for all ages, High Point Climbing and Fitness offers indoor and outdoor climbing right in the heart of Downtown with special section for kids that's unlike any other.
 One of Chattanooga's newest must do attractions!